People don’t like filling out forms. There, we said it.

 Two-step opt-in forms allow you to put visitors’ minds at ease when they’re on your post-click landing page and learning about the offer.
 By eliminating this pressure, visitors can focus their attention where it’s necessary and click the call-to-action button without any anxiety.

 Start A/B testing this multi-step form today and see if your visitors respond more favorably.
-You can start creating the forms today using Instapage, the designer-friendly post-click landing page platform.
+You can start creating the forms today, sign-up for an Instapage Enterprise demo.